What happens during an autism assessment?

 Her comments come as patients seeking referral for autism from 10 out of 25 English health trusts are reported to be waiting an average of 137 days or more.[i]

 Dr van Zwanenberg says it is important for the young person to be assessed as quickly as possible because it gives the young person an understanding of why they may feel different.

 It also helps families and professionals.

 Autism is a developmental disability which affects how someone communicates and interacts.
-A diagnosis could enable the young person to connect with others who might be facing similar challenges.
+A diagnosis could enable a young person to connect with others who might be facing similar challenges.
 It can also open the door to more specialist support.

 Priory Healthcare runs hospitals and clinics which offer a speedy service for families who think their child might have autism - and a further service to help families understand the condition and manage it.
 Priory Wellbeing Centres offer flexible appointment times, so children do not need always need to be taken out of school for either their assessments, or their appointments after an autism diagnosis.

 Before an assessment is arranged, the young person might be asked to undertake a psychiatric assessment to rule out other conditions that could be mistaken for autism.

 If the expert thinks the young person might have autism, an assessment will be arranged.